SFTtech/openage/doc/reverse_engineering/formations.md

 ............
 ```

 In the above example, we have a subformation consisting of 2 archers `A` and 10 skirmishers `S`.
 Beginning from the top left the subformation alternates between archers and skirmishers until there are no more archers left.
-The skirmishers fill up the remaining space.
+The other skirmishers fill up the remaining space.

 The same rules apply, if more than two unit types are used.
 We will now have a look at a subformation containing 5 archers `A`, 3 skirmishers `S`, 6 longbowman `L` and 1 throwing axeman `T`.